-We believe that the best way to ensure safety is to follow the same safety principles used outdoors:
+We believe the best way to ensure safety is to follow the same safety principles used outdoors:

 - Understand that climbing can never be made perfectly “safe.”
 Like any other sport, there is always the possibility of accident or injury.

 - Risk tolerance is always a personal decision.

 - Through training and personal discipline, risk levels can be made acceptably low for most people.

 - Making the effort and taking the time to learn proper climbing and belaying techniques reduces risk for the participant and other climbers.

 - Discipline is required to avoid complacency and to consistently perform double-checks on equipment, tie-in and communications.

 - Climbers must actively assume personal responsibility for their own actions.